Edinson Edgardo Farfán Córdova

-Edinson Edgardo Farfán Córdova (born September 21, 1974) is a Peruvian Catholic prelate who has served as Bishop of Chiclayo since 2024, succeeding Robert Prevost (who was elected Pope Leo XIV a year later).
+Edinson Edgardo Farfán Córdova (born September 21, 1974) is a Peruvian Catholic prelate who has served as Bishop of Chiclayo since 2024, succeeding Robert Francis Prevost (who was elected Pope Leo XIV a year later).
 A member of the Order of Saint Augustine (OSA), he served simultaneously as parish priest, academic teacher, and administrator of the Order in several locations throughout Bolivia and Peru.

 Biography

 Early life and education

 Farfán Córdova was born in Tambogrande in the Piura province of northern Peru on September 21, 1974.
 He entered the Augustine Order (OSA) in 1998, as a novice in Lima.
 He studied philosophy at the seminary of the Archdiocese of Trujillo from 1999 to 2001, and made his perpetual profession on January 11, 2003.
 After studying further for a degree in theology at the Bolivian Catholic University San Pablo in Cochabamba, with a focus on a theology of spiritual life and pedagogy, he graduated in 2006.